py-bootcamp/learn-python-with-tdd/hello-world.md

 AssertionError: assert 'Hello, world' == 'Hello, Christian'
 ```

-We finally have a compiling program but it is not meeting our requirements according to the test.
+We finally have a working program but it is not meeting our requirements according to the test.

-Let's make the test pass by using the name argument and interpolate it with `Hello,`
+Let's make the test pass by interpolating the parameter `name` inside the return

 ```python
 def Hello(name: str) -> str: